00eemsy/my-cv-website/README.md

 Enjoy!

-⬇️ Opening still of `my-cv-website`
+⬇️ Opening still of `my-cv-website` (from the first version of the site, subject to change!)
 ![](./visuals/opening-screenshot.png)
 <br>